JackOswald/Weather-App/README.md

 # Weather App

-An application which shows the current weather for your current location.
+An application which shows the current weather and your timezone location.
 This app was created using HTML, CSS and JS.

 # How To Run